Nonperturbative electromagnetic nonlinearities, n-photon reflectors, and Fock-state lasers based on deep-strong coupling of light and matter: Light emission in the deep-strong coupling regime

 To understand emission and absorption of DSC photons, consider the case in which the qubit is in its excited state $|e\rangle$ and there are $n$ DSC photons present of spin $-1$ (e.g., occupying the state $|n,-1\rangle$ of Eq.
 (2)).
 If the qubit is at frequency $\omega$ (same as in Eq.
 (2)), then the qubit transition will be nearly resonant with the transition $n \rightarrow n+1$ of the DSC photon, provided $n \lesssim n_c$.
-The dynamics can be restricted to the subspace $\{|e,n\rangle, |g,n+1\rangle \}$, and the probability of emission $P(n+1)$ is simply given by
+The dynamics can be restricted to the subspace $\{|e,n\rangle, |g,n+1\rangle \}$, and the probability of (stimulated) emission $P(n+1)$ is simply given by

 Here, $\delta$ is the dimensionless detuning of the emitter and $\omega$, such that $\omega^{\text{em}}_0 - \omega \equiv \omega\delta$.
 Eq.
 (4) is the direct consequence of the Jaynes-Cummings dynamics of a two-level system (emitter) with a boson (DSC photon) with some detuning.
 The detuning depends on excitation number due to the nonlinearity of the DSC photon, and the detuning sharply rises near $n_c$ (Fig. 1c).
 In Fig. 2a, we plot the stimulated emission probability as a function of $n$ after a small evolution time $t \ll \epsilon^{-1}$ and for $\delta = 0$.
-For $n < n_c$, $\Delta_{n+1} \approx 0$, probability is simply $(n+1)(\epsilon t)^2$, corresponding to stimulated emission proportional to $n+1$, as expected for conventional photons.
+For $n < n_c$, $\Delta_{n+1} \approx 0$, that probability is simply $(n+1)(\epsilon t)^2$, corresponding to stimulated emission proportional to $n+1$, as expected for conventional photons.
 For $n \gtrsim n_c$, the emission probability drops rapidly, because of the corresponding rapid increase in $\Delta_n$.
 This can be understood as a type of $N$-photon blockade, in which a system can readily accept $N$ excitations, but not $N+1$.
-For $N=1$, this corresponds to the conventional photon blockade observed and discussed extensively in strong coupling cavity QED.
+For $N=1$, this corresponds to the conventional photon blockade observed and discussed extensively in strong coupling cavity QED (in which the polariton anharmonicity is strong at the level of one photon).
+In the ``conventional'' strong-coupling cavity QED case, this $N=1$ blockade corresponds to single-photon nonlinearity which is highly desired for many applications.
+Here, the spectrum is such that the photon blockade is \emph{delayed} to $N = N_c$ photons, leading to an exotic and strong quantum nonlinearity that operates at $N \gg 1$ photons.